kariasmith/kariasmith/README.md

 👩‍🎓 I have a Bachelors of Science degree in Computer Information Systems.

-🥷 Taking the Python stack at Coding Dojo.

 👩‍💻 Have over 10 years experience working in the IT field as a Software Test Engineer and Agile practices.